VictorFrWu/bybit-java-api/README.md

 bybit-java-api provides an official, robust, and high-performance Java connector to Bybit's trading APIs.

-Initially conceptualized by esteemed Java developer Victor, this module is now maintained by Bybit's in-house Java experts.
+Initially conceptualized by Java developer Victor, this module is now maintained by Bybit's in-house Java experts.

 Your contributions are most welcome!